MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.4.50  (2023/11/13)
+  - Add: Update of the deployment script to work-around if an image is not deployable in case of unapplied deployments
 - 1.0.4.40  (2023/11/08)
   - Change: Important: Users in role "Host pool resource manager" can now create images (before: "Full Admin" role was needed)
   - Add: New type of host pool configuration called "Hosts".
 Can be used to configure the hosts on a pool base with some basic settings: FSLogix profiles, OS settings, RDS settings, Teams optimization "on"